Klarnold/Task1/simpleplatformer/README.md

+### ESSENTIALS

+To test the game, download code and launch "SimplePlatformer.exe" on Windows.
+Enjoy!

 # scene_selector
 Godot editor plugin to remove the scene tabbar from the top of the script editor and adds a dropdown above the scene dock.
 Intended for use with a plugin like script-ide or script-tabs so the scene tab is removed when the script editor is selected but also shows a drop down list above the scene dock so you can switch between scenes in the scene dock.